hashicorp/packer/website/source/docs/extending/plugins.html.md

 Packer plugins must be written in [Go](https://golang.org/), so it is also assumed that you're familiar with the language.
 This page will not be a Go language tutorial.
-Thankfully, if you are familiar with Go, the Go toolchain makes it extremely easy to develop Packer plugins.
+Thankfully, if you are familiar with Go, the Go toolchain provides many conveniences to help to develop Packer plugins.

 ~> **Warning!** This is an advanced topic.
 If you're new to Packer, we recommend getting a bit more comfortable before you dive into writing plugins.